Australians love to celebrate!

-From New Year to Sydney’s Vivid Festival and the Tamworth Country Music Festival – there’s nothing better than diving into all that these festivities entail and relishing in the community spirit and celebrations.
-Asia is home to many of the world’s most vibrant festivals, which have existed for centuries and are rooted in culture and tradition.
+Celebrate from New Year to Sydney’s Vivid and the Tamworth Country Music Festival – there’s nothing better than diving into all that these festivities entail, relishing in the community spirit and celebrations.

 This is integral as the trees only blossom for a few months each year.
 Known locally as ‘Hanami’ – or ‘flower viewing’ – this traditional custom involves having a gathering of friends and family below the cherry trees.
 Here they will feast on bento boxes, traditional dumplings and sake.
 The festival stems from 1,200 years ago where the appearance of the blossoms signified the start of the rice-planting season, and it’s definitely the prettiest time to visit this lovely country.